inflearn logo

 • Understand security breach mitigation strategies (firewalls, antivirus, software updates, backups, logs, etc.).

-• You can recognize and apply the basic security principles of attack mitigation strategies (protecting weak links, reducing the attack surface, defense in depth, compartmentalization, etc.).
+• Be able to recognize and apply the basic security principles of attack mitigation strategies (protecting weak links, reducing the attack surface, defense in depth, compartmentalization, etc.).

 • Understand how openness, such as in open-source software, contributes to security.